sysbiolux/IDARE-QuickStart/README.md

 ##Part2: Automated image generation and loading images to the Network.

 ####Load Data into IDARE
-In the Control Panel, select the IDARE tab.
+In the 'Control Panel', select the IDARE tab.
 Click on 'Add Dataset'
 In the dialog, click on 'Choose File'
 Select "Activity.xls" and click 'open'